kimeunh3/COVID19-heat-map/README.md

 # COVID19-heat-map
-Objectvie: To produce a web application which displays real-time statistics of COVID19 cases and deaths for cities in America.
+Objective: To create a web application which displays real-time statistics of COVID19 cases and deaths for cities in America.

 Ashley Kim ashleykim0506@gmail.com